-How long is the personal data kept?
+How long is personal data kept?

 How do we ensure that your personal data is protected?

-Content of other websites and social media
+Contents of other websites and social media

 Our website may also contain links to third-party websites.
-Even though we select these third-party websites with great care, 11er can assume no liability for the content shown or offered on these pages or for the use of your personal data by these third parties.
-In these cases too, we recommend that you familiarise yourself with the corresponding privacy policies, terms and conditions of business as well as similar information so that you understand how your personal data is used.
+Although we choose these third-party websites with care, 11er cannot accept any liability for the content shown or offered on these sites or for the use of your personal data by these third parties.
+In such cases, we also encourage you to read their privacy statements, terms and conditions, and similar information so that you understand how your personal information will be used.

 Handling the personal data of children